vimc/montagu-api/spec/spec.md

 of countries (see `/countries/`), the action fails without effect.

 ## GET /touchstones/{touchstone-id}/scenarios/{scenario-id}/countries/
+**This is likely to change, as Rich and Martin need to have a conversation about more generic validation approaches**

 Returns a list of the countries associated with the scenario in this touchstone.

 Schema: [`CountriesWithDetails.schema.json`](CountriesWithDetails.schema.json)